jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

               .setPopup(popup2) //add the popup to the marker .addTo(map2);
 ```
-Disable the map interactivity here:
+Disable the map interactivity.
+Notice we are disabling interactivity on **map2**:
 ```javascript
             // Disable drag and zoom handlers.
             map2.dragPan.disable();